Voyage to the Bottom of the Sea: Plot

-Other obstacles present themselves.
-The Seaview's main generator is sabotaged by a crew member who lost his mind, forcing Nelson to order Crane to proceed while repairs are made despite the risk of proceeding without power for the sonar and radar.
-As a result, the sub narrowly escapes a minefield left over from World War II.
-The crew are near-mutiny, to the point that when the Seaview encounters a motor ship whose crew is dead, Captain Crane and the Admiral allow any crew members who wish to leave rather than continue the mission to leave the sub and sail the derelict home.
+The Seaview's main generator is then sabotaged by a crew member who lost his mind, forcing Nelson to order Crane to proceed while repairs are made despite the risk of traveling without power for the sonar and radar.
+As a result, the submarine narrowly escapes a minefield left over from World War II.
+The crew are near-mutiny, to the point that when the Seaview encounters a motor ship whose crew is dead, Captain Crane and the Admiral allow any men who wish to leave rather than continue the mission to sail the derelict home.

 Crane begins doubting the Admiral's tactics and reasoning.
-A hostile, unidentified submarine pursues them, diving deep into the Mariana Trench, exceeding its crush depth; the sub implodes before it can destroy Seaview.
+A hostile submarine pursues them, diving into the Mariana Trench, exceeding its crush depth; it implodes before it can destroy Seaview.

 The saboteur has shut down the sub's power.
-Crane encounters Dr Hiller, the saboteur, atop the shark tank, as she exits the restricted nuclear reactor core.
+Crane encounters Dr. Hiller, the saboteur, atop the shark tank, as she exits the restricted nuclear reactor core.
 Her radiation detector badge has turned red, showing she has been exposed to a fatal dose.
 When asked why, she says to prevent the sub from reaching its target.
-Suddenly an explosion rocks the sub, throwing Dr. Hiller into the shark tank.
-She is killed by the sharks.
+An explosion rocks the sub, throwing Dr. Hiller into the shark tank.
+The sharks kill her.

 Seaview reaches the Mariana Islands in time to carry out the Admiral's plan.
 He learns that temperatures are rising faster than projected, proving Zucco's theory is incorrect.
 Alvarez, believing it is God's will for the Earth to be destroyed, attempts to sabotage the mission by threatening to explode a bomb.
-The nuclear missile is launched toward the belt by Captain Crane, who launches the nuclear missile from outside the sub before Alvarez is aware.
-It explodes in the Van Allen Belt as intended, driving the burning flames away from the Earth and saving humanity.
+The nuclear missile is launched toward the belt by Captain Crane, who does it from outside the sub before Alvarez is aware.
+It explodes in the Van Allen Belt as intended, driving the burning flames away from Earth and saving humanity.

-As the sky returns to its normal blue color, Seaview turns for home, her mission completed.
+As the sky returns to its normal color, Seaview turns for home, her mission completed.